brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>

+**The United States of Japan** — Peter Tieryas

+An alternate history where Japan and Germany won WW2, then proceeded to divvy up North America.
+Most of the book is set in the 80s, in a world of internet devices, and giant robots, ruled by the Japanese emperor.
+It's a brutal story at times, but was generally interesting and a good sci-fi time.

 **If Cats Disappeared from the World** — Genki Kawarmura [**](#ghost)

 I love a good devil’s bargain, and this book is full of them.
 This was a cute, sweet story about the real things we should value in life, and what we’re willing to sacrifice for life.
 The small details and strange obsessions reminded me a lot of Haruki Murakami’s style.